commitsun/pms-deprecated/README.md

 # ROOMDOO
 All-in-One Property Management System (PMS) focused on medium-sized hotels for managing every aspect of your property's daily operations.

-You will find modules for:
+deqdq4efaefaefaefaefaefefwrYou will find modules for:

  - Manage hotel properties with multi-hotel and multi-company support.
  - Manage your rooms inventory, reservations, check-in, daily reports, board services, rate and restriction plans.